 The Science: Research shows that a wandering mind can negatively impact our productivity and mood.

 The Solution: Train your mind to stay in the present moment to become happier and more focused!

-Have you ever sat down to get work done and looked up a half a hour later to realize that you’ve accomplished absolutely nothing?
-You weren’t even surfing the internet or checking you phone.
+Have you ever sat down to get work done and looked up half an hour later to realize that you’ve accomplished absolutely nothing?
+You weren’t even surfing the internet or checking your phone.
 Your mind just could not focus on the task at hand.
-It was jumping from the email you needed to respond to to what you wanted for dinner.
+It was jumping from the email you needed to respond to what you wanted for dinner.
 Well if you have a hard time keeping your mind on track, you’re not alone.
 Harvard researchers found that your mind wanders 50 percent of the time.
-Mind-wandering not only inhibits your productivity but also make you less happy according to the same study.
+Mind-wandering not only inhibits your productivity but also makes you less happy according to the same study.
 To maximize your time and increase your happiness, adopt these strategies to stay focused:

 1. Fight Back

 When you notice your mind drifting, snap it back to the task at hand.
 Pay attention to the details of what you’re doing: if you’re ironing, enjoy pressing every wrinkle away until the sheets are crisp.
 Sometimes, it will be easier to redirect your mind back; other times it will not, and you’ll have to really focus.
 Fortunately, the mind is malleable, so the more you practice being present, the easier it becomes to stay on track.
 When I have a hard time keeping my mind on track, I often repeat what I am doing to myself silently.
 Other times, I’ll have to drown out the noise with music.